-Al- ‘Ula was an oasis town in Saudi Arabia located on the old incense trading route.
-The prophet Mohammed is said to have passed through the oasis in 630 AD on his campaign to Tabuk.
-In the 13th century, the walled city of Al- ‘Ula was built and was inhabited until modern times.
-It was abandoned by its inhabitants for a nearby new town of Al- ‘Ula about 40 years ago and the old village of al-Ula is now a ghost town.
+Al- ‘Ula, sometimes referred to as Al Ola, was once a bustling oasis town in Saudi Arabia, located on the old incense trading route.
+The walled city was built in the 13th century and was inhabited until modern times.
+It was abandoned by its inhabitants for a nearby new town, also called Al- ‘Ula, about 40 years ago and the old walled settlement is now a ghost town.

 Although many of these houses were probably rebuilt over time, their foundations are likely to be from the original construction of the town in the 13th century AD.
-The stones used, however, were extracted from the ruins of a very ancient settlement elsewhere in the valley and some still carry Lihyanite inscriptions on them.
+Some of the stones used, however, were extracted from the ruins of a very ancient settlement elsewhere in the valley and some still carry Lihyanite inscriptions on them.
 The specific location of Al- ‘Ula around the ancient castle was chosen because of its slight elevation relative to the rest of the valley, not only for defensive purposes but also for protection from occasional flooding of the valley.